Installing the Framegrabber SDK#

 Installation script: To facilitate the installation of the software components, a shell script is delivered which copies the software components to the installation folder and makes entries in the system environment (see below for details).
 The file name of the installation script is: basler-fgsdk5-5.x.x-linux-amd64-setup.sh.

+Before using a frame grabber, you need to install the driver for frame grabbers.
 To install the driver, the following steps are required:

 - Extract the driver source code files (the drivers are distributed as source code in a *.tar.bz2 archive)

 On many Debian-based Linux distributions (e.g. Ubuntu), you can skip these steps and use the Debian package to install the driver instead: